Notes on the Geography of Germany: Rothenberg ob der Tauber

 An American scholar, Joshua Hagen, estimates that more than three-quarters of "old Rothenburg" was built after World War II.
 His writings on the subject include: (1) "The Most German of Towns: Creating an Ideal Nazi Community in Rothenburg ob der Tauber" in Annals of the Association of American Geographers, 2004; (2) "Rebuilding the Middle Ages after the Second World War: the Cultural Politics of Reconstruction in Rothenburg ob der Tauber, Germany," Journal of Historical Geography 2005; and (3) Preservation, Tourism and Nationalism: The Jewel of the German Past, 2006.

-In 1946 the director of the Bavarian Office for Historical Preservation wrote that Germany was no longer a political or economic power.
-It had instead only the knowledge "that we were a cultured people of European and international importance, no, much more than that we still are one" (2005, p.
+In 1946 the director of the Bavarian Office for Historical Preservation wrote that Germany was no longer a political or economic power, but it maintained that "that we were a cultured people of European and international importance, no, much more than that we still are one" (2005, p.
 95).
 Which doesn't mean that tourist dollars weren't on the agenda.

 Nobody thought of Rothenberg as a tourist magnet during the first half of the 19th century, when the town lost a tenth of its population.
 Why the loss?
 After 1802 the town was in Bavaria but near its edge, and it faced tariff walls when selling into its traditional market area, after 1802 largely in Württemberg.
 That's why the journalist Friedrich Lampert could write in 1858 that "few of the former free imperial towns have fallen so far down since the collapse of the old Empire as Rothenburg.
 Its present is cut off from its past by a chasm just as deep as the valley that separates the town from the opposing landscape..."
 Rothenburg, he continued, had "unfortunately lost all of its meaning....
 There are towns, as well as entire countries, which, having played out their roles, can no longer be helped up" (2006, p.
 43).